Eurojackpot Lottery Results & Winning Numbers

 EuroJackpot is a transitional lottery, which means that jackpot increases if no one wins it.
 The main prize always starts at €10 million.
 If no participant guesses all seven numbers correctly, the jackpot increases for the next round until it reaches the €90 million cap.
 At that point, jackpot requirements are reduced to the second paying tier or the closest match.

 For example, let’s say that the jackpot reached the €90 million target for the current session.
 During the session, nobody guesses the 5+2 combination right.
 However, there are three winners of the 5+1 combination, which is the second paying tier.
 Those three participants will split the jackpot.
-It is a user-friendly system that increases the chances of winning the main prize.
+It is a user-friendly system that increases the chances of winning the lottery.
 Further, you can follow the greatest tips on how to win the lottery, to get one step closer to the jackpot.

 Every time someone receives the grand prize, the jackpot pool resets and begins at €10 million for the next round.